revantk/eyeball-plus-plus/README.md

 ```

 ## Compare
 eyeball_pp lets you run comparisons across various checkpoints and tells you how your changes are performing.
 If the output of your task can be evaluated objectively then you can supply a custom comparator and if not you can just use the built in model graded eval.
-This will use a llm to figure out if your task output is solving the objective you want it to.
+This will use a model to figure out if your task output is solving the objective you want it to.
 And if you've been recording human feedback for your task runs, it will use this feedback to fine-tune the evaluator llm.

 ```python
 # The example below uses the built in model graded eval